Why is it that Christmas seems to bring with it not just joy, but sorrow as well?

 Also during our Saturday 5pm service we will have our popular weekly question and answer time, and Simon will be answering these questions:

 Our 8am Sunday service will be a Holy Communion First Order AAPB service.

-If you’re wanting to check out our church we’d really love you to visit us on Saturday at 5pm for a contemporary service with kids’ program and dinner afterwards, or come along on Sunday at 8am for a Prayer Book service.
+If you’re wanting to check out our church we’d really love you to visit us on Saturday at 5pm for a contemporary service with kids’ program and dinner afterwards.
+Our youth group ‘Alive’ is taking a break for the holidays but returns next week.
+Or come along on Sunday at 8am for a Prayer Book service.